ii7mood/ii7-Stream-Notifier/README.md

 ### [TWITCH]
-**NOTE**: You do not need to use the Twitch API so this does not need to be filled **so long as scrape = 1** however this does mean that the bot **will not tell you how many concurrent viewers are watching and instead display it as None (will make it show something else later) Otherwise follow the steps specified and ignore access_token as that will be generated automatically**.
+**NOTE**: You do not need to use the Twitch API so this does not need to be filled **so long as scrape = 1** however this does mean that the bot cannot display the number of concurrent viewers or use the streamer's avatar instead it will display Twitch's logo. otherwise do follow these steps for the full set of features.

 1) Go to https://dev.twitch.tv/ and log-in with your Twitch account.
 2) Click on "Your Console" next to your profile in the top-right corner and then click "Register Your Application".